adamreir/harpsweeper/documentation/main_code_objects.md

 ## solver.py

-Defines the `Solver` class. `Solver` takes a sequence of notes and finds every note that can be added.
+Defines the `Solver` class. `Solver` takes a sequence of notes and finds every note that can be added to the sequence.
 Optionally, `Solver` can require the notes to be played in a loop, which may reduce the number of available notes.
 Lastly, Solver can produce sheet music, which shows how the selected notes can be played on the harp.

 Main methods:
  - `get_avail_notes(self) -> list[str]`: